lindamukami/E-2-E-Tests/Api-testing/README.md

 ## About
 - API Automation with postman.

-- The api's used in this test were found [here](https://fakestoreapi.com/docs)
+- The api's used in this test can be found [here](https://fakestoreapi.com/docs)

 ## Setup